PawelBoe/PECS/README.md

 This ID/entity can be associated with data stored in components.
 So  an entity matches a certain signature, that is characterized by the set of components currently attached to it.
-A system on the other hand implements the logic that acts on a entitie's components.
+A system on the other hand implements the logic that acts on an entity's components.
 To announce what entities a system wants to operate on, it also has a signature.
 Thus by matching the right entity to the right system, entities with certain components get certain behavior.

-- Interaction between entities does not happen, because they do not act!
+- Interaction between entities does not happen, because they do not act
-- Interaction between components does not happen, because they do not act!
+- Interaction between components does not happen, because they do not act
-- Interaction between systems does only happen through entity data!
+- Interaction between systems does only happen through entity data

 You can of course take a different approach to this, just know that PECS was designed primarily with these points in mind.

 ### Entities
+TODO

 ### Components
+TODO

 ### Systems
+TODO

 ### EntityComponentSystem
+TODO

 ## Installation
 I have not thought about a build system yet so..